 a.
-Sole Authority: The contest administrator alone has the authority to stop the performance and judging, and reschedule part or all of the performance later in the contest.
+Sole Authority: The contest administrator alone has the authority to stop the performance and judging, and may reschedule the entire performance later in the contest if appropriate.

 - b.
-Repeat Performance: At his sole discretion, the contest administrator may allow a contestant to repeat part or all of a performance later in the contest. - c.
+Repeat Performance: At the sole discretion of the contest administrator, a contestant may be allowed to repeat an entire performance later in the contest. - c.
 Cancellation and Rescheduling: If the contest administrator must cancel a round or an entire contest, that round and/or contest will be rescheduled by the contest administrator in conjunction with the appropriate administrative body supervising the contest.
 In making these decisions, the contest administrator will consult with scoring judges as appropriate.